Cardinia Reservoir dam upgrade

 • Heavy vehicle movements and construction traffic along Wellington Road and other local roads for access to the site.

-• Trimming and removal of some vegetation.
+• Trimming and removal of vegetation.

 • Reinstatement of local roads and other areas in Cardinia Reservoir Park that may be affected by our works.